 - the F1 interface shall be future proof to fulfil different new requirements, support new services and new functions;

 - One gNB-CU and set of gNB-DUs are visible to other logical nodes as a gNB.
-The gNB terminates X2, Xn, NG and S1-U interfaces
+The gNB terminates X2, Xn, NG and S1-U interfaces;

+- The CU may be separated in control plane (CP) and user plane (UP) parts.